coolat34/Package-Mate/README.md

 Enter the Length, Width and Height of the item that you want to cover and tap Next.
 The screen will then display a view of the covering.
 In this screen you can Make a PDF, Return to the previous screen or view the Info page.
-The PDF can be either Copied to Whatsapp or Emailed, Printed or Saved..
+The PDF can be either Copied to Whatsapp or Emailed, Printed or Saved.
 The Info page explains what the app is doing and how to use it.